-Each FIS affiliated National Ski Association that organises events in its country which are included in the FIS calendars, retains ownership of the event advertising rights provided they enter into a Media Rights Centralisation Agreement (MRCA) for so long as that MRCA remains in full force and effect.
+Each FIS affiliated National Ski Association that organises events in its country which are included in the FIS calendars, has the authority as the owner of the event advertising rights to enter into contracts for their sale.
 In the case of FIS World Cup competitions these rights shall be defined in the Organiser Agreement upon approval of the FIS Council and considering the National Ski Associations responsibilities.
 In cases where a National Ski Association organises events outside its own country these FIS Advertising rules also apply.